-Upcoming HBO Shows
+Upcoming HBO series:

 2. Lovecraft Country — 2020

-If horror is more up your alley, HBO also has an upcoming show that comes from one of the modern masters of terror, Jordon Peele.
+If horror is more up your alley, HBO also has an upcoming show that comes from one of the modern masters of terror — Jordon Peele.
 The creator of the hit movies Get Out and Us is an executive producer, along with J.J.
 Abrams, on this adaptation of the novel by Matt Ruff.
 Set in the 1950s, it centers on a black family that not only explores the real terrors of racial bigotry at that time but throws in some supernatural horrors as well.
 It’s due to be shown on HBO sometime in 2020.

-3. The Outsider – January 2020
+3. The Third Day — Fall 2020

-4. Westworld: Season 3 – 2020
+4. The Undoing — Fall 2020

-5. The Nevers – 2020
+5. The Nevers — sometime next year

-Josh Whedon, the man who arguably created three of the best TV genre shows of all time (Buffy The Vampire Slayer, Angel and Firefly), as well as the man who wrote and directed the first two Avengers movies for Marvel, is coming back to TV with his upcoming HBO series The Nevers.
+Josh Whedon, the man who arguably created three of the best TV genre shows of all time (Buffy The Vampire Slayer, Angel, and Firefly), as well as the man who wrote and directed the first two Avengers movies for Marvel, is coming back to TV with his upcoming HBO series The Nevers.
 It’s supposed to be an epic sci-fi series about a group of Victorian women who have to fight off evil opponents with their own special powers.
-Does it sound like a mashup of historical, superhero and sci-fi genres?
+Does it sound like a mashup of historical, superhero, and sci-fi genres?
 Yes.
 However, Whedon may be the only person who could pull this off and turn it into an entertaining TV show.

-7. Perry Mason – 2020
+7. Perry Mason — June 21

 Remember Perry Mason?
 Yes, that courtroom drama about a defense lawyer who almost always wins his cases was a staple of early black-and-white TV.
-In 2020, it will be brought back to TV in the form of an upcoming HBO series.
+This year, it will be brought back to TV in the form of an upcoming HBO series.
 It stars The American’s Matthew Rhys as Mason, and the setting will be set back to 1932 Los Angeles, which is close to the time period of the original Perry Mason novels from author Erle Stanley Gardner.
 The series will also have John Lithgow as Mason’s private investigator, along with Orphan Black’s Tatiana Maslany as a powerful evangelical figure in LA.

-9. House of the Dragon (Game of Thrones spin-off)
+8. House of the Dragon (Game of Thrones spin-off) — likely in 2022

 When HBO first announced plans in 2017 to do a spin-off of its most popular show, it seemed like a no brainer.
-HBO commissioned a pilot for one untitled spin-off, which was co-created by Game of Thrones’s ultimate master.
-George R.R.
+HBO commissioned a pilot for one untitled spin-off, which was co-created by Game of Thrones’s ultimate master — George R.R.
 Martin.
-The other co-creator was Jane Goldman, who has written or co-written movies like Kick-Ass, The Woman In Black and the two Kingsman spy films.
+The other co-creator was Jane Goldman, who has written or co-written movies like Kick-Ass, The Woman In Black, and the two Kingsman spy films.

 Not much was known about the pilot, except that it was to take place thousands of years before the events of the Game of Thrones show.
 Naomi Watts was cast as the lead character, who was described as “a charismatic socialite hiding a dark secret.”
 After filming the pilot in 2019, HBO decided to pass on the series.

 However, HBO surprised many by announcing plans to go forward with another Game of Throne’s spinoff.
 This one will be called House of the Dragon.
 Unlike their first spinoff plans, this show will go straight to series.
 It was co-created by Martin and Ryan Condal and will take place 300 years before the main series.
 It will follow the rise and fall of House Targaryen.
 Miguel Sapochnik, who directed several episodes of the original series, will direct the pilot and additional episodes.
-No release date for the series was announced.

-Admittedly none of these shows can truly fill the void left behind by the absence of Game of Thrones, but at least it’s nice to know that there is still plenty to look to on HBO.
+Admittedly, none of these shows can truly fill the void left behind by the absence of Game of Thrones, but at least it’s nice to know that there is still plenty to look to on HBO.
 Is it enough to keep a subscription?
 That’s up to you, but even if you leave, it’s easy enough to subscribe again later.